 The scope of practice of Medical Assistants depends on their clinical competency, education, and willingness of the employers to delegate clinical tasks.
-Some states do not provide precise regulatory guidance, while others may have their regulations.
-For instance,
+Some states do not provide precise regulatory guidance, while others may have specific guidelines.

 Tasks that Medical Assistants May Perform

 Most states allow MAs to perform the following duties (based on their competency) under the direct/onsite supervision of the delegating practitioners listed above:

 - Administering subcutaneous, intradermal, or intramuscular injections

 - Educating and providing instructions to the patients

 - Administrative tasks (like billing, booking appointments, checkouts, insurance, routine follow-ups, etc.)